Dropping Convexity for More Efficient and Scalable Online Multiview Learning: Optimization Landscape

 \begin{proposition} Suppose Assumption~\ref{mild} holds.
 All pairs of singular vectors associated with the leading singular value are global optima of \eqref{eqn:def}, i.e., also the saddle points of \eqref{Lagrangian}, and they are stable stationary points.
 All other stationary points of \eqref{Lagrangian} are all unstable with

 \end{proposition} The proof of Proposition~\ref{stable} is presented in Appendix \ref{stable-proof}.
-Proposition~\ref{stable} essentially characterizes the geometry of \eqref{eqn:def} at all stationary points.
-Specifically, except the global optima, $(u,v)$ at the remaining stationary points are so called strict saddle points on the underlying manifold, proposed in~\cite{ge2015escaping}.
-The unstableness of these strict saddle points allows the stochastic gradient algorithm to escape, as will be shown in the next sections.
+Proposition~\ref{stable} essentially characterizes the geometry of \eqref{eqn:def} at all stationary points, and the unstableness allows the stochastic gradient algorithm to escape, as will be shown in the next sections.